assert-equals/DappDriver/README.md

 [DappDriver](https://github.com/assert-equals/dappdriver) is a web testing framework designed for testing decentralized applications (dApps).

-It's all about being flexible and user-friendly, DappDriver seamlessly integrates both Playwright and WebDriver.
-It also loads the MetaMask wallet into the browser session, empowering you to efficiently confirm blockchain transactions.
+It's all about being flexible and user-friendly, DappDriver seamlessly integrates both [Playwright](https://playwright.dev/) and [Selenium WebDriver](https://www.selenium.dev/).

+DappDriver loads [MetaMask](https://metamask.io/) or [Zerion](https://zerion.io/) into the browser session, empowering you to efficiently confirm blockchain transactions.

 Read on to get started locally in a couple of minutes.